 How to participate

-Worship is not just the work of the clergy and the musicians.
-It is the work of the whole congregation.
-For this reason, you will notice that our congregation is very active during worship.
-We sing, pray, speak aloud, sit, stand, kneel, and so on.
+Worship is not just the work of the clergy and the musicians, it is the work of the whole congregation.
+You’ll notice that our congregation is very active during worship.
+We sing, pray, speak aloud, sit, kneel, and stand.
 Don't feel intimidated.
-Between the instructions in your bulletin and the instructions given by the priest and other worship leaders, you won't have any problem following along.
+Between the instructions in your bulletin and the instructions given by the priest and other worship leaders, you shouldn’t have any problem following along.

 When it comes time for Communion, we invite everyone to come forward.
 The ushers will help you find your place at the altar rail.
-Anyone who is a baptized Christian is welcome to receive Communion.
+Anyone who is a baptized Christian, living the life of faith Is welcome to receive Communion.

 What you will hear

 The music for the 9a Eucharist is more traditional: hymns from the Hymnal 1982 accompanied by our pipe organ.
-The music for the 11.15a Eucharist (and also for days when we have one service, such as during the summer or on feast days) also incorporates modern worship music accompanied by a contemporary band.
+The music for the 11.15a Eucharist (and also on Sundays when we have one service) also incorporates modern worship music accompanied by a small band.

 While our liturgy incorporates a wide range of musical styles, songs are always selected for the richness of their theology, the aesthetic of their music and poetry, and a prevailing emphasis on God.
-Song selection also reflects the scripture readings of the given Sunday as well as the themes and the posture of the liturgical season.
+Song selection also reflects the scripture readings of the day, as well as the themes of the liturgical season.

 What to wear

-Although we don't have a dress code and people wear everything from jeans and a t-shirt to a suit and tie, we ask that you consider what is both comfortable and appropriate for worship.
+Although we don't have a dress code we do ask that you consider what is appropriate for worship.

 for the kids